How much is your car worth?

 The Avalon Hybrid’s corrosion warranty is 1 year and unlimited miles longer than the Model S’ (5/unlimited vs. 4/50,000).

 Toyota pays for scheduled maintenance on the Avalon Hybrid for 2 years and 25000 miles.
 Toyota will pay for oil changes, lubrication and any other required maintenance.
 Tesla doesn’t pay scheduled maintenance for the Model S.

 There are almost 20 times as many Toyota dealers as there are Tesla dealers, which makes it much easier should you ever need service under the Avalon Hybrid’s warranty.

 From surveys of all its subscribers, Consumer Reports’ December 2018 Auto Issue reports that Toyota vehicles are more reliable than Tesla vehicles.
 Consumer Reports ranks Toyota second in reliability.
 Tesla is ranked 27th.

 The Avalon Hybrid’s maximum EPA estimated driving range on a full tank of fuel is 580.8 miles, after which it can be refueled at any gas station in minutes.
-The Model S’ range is only 238 to 335 miles, after which the minimum recharge time is 30 minutes for only a 54% charge at a specially configured quick charge station not available in most areas.
+The Model S’ range is only 335 miles, after which the minimum recharge time is 30 minutes for only a 54% charge at a specially configured quick charge station not available in most areas.
 A full recharge at a conventional charging station can take up to 82 hours and 53 minutes.